jreinhardt/bolttools/doc/blt_spec_0_2.rst

 - license: mandatory, string.
 The license of the file.
 Must be one of the supported-licenses_.
 - type: mandatory, string.
 A string describing the type of the file.
+- source: optional, string.
+A string describing the origin of the file.

 Backends support different base-file-types, for a list see list-of-base-file-types_.